sperrgebiet/FS19_Tardis/README.md

 the MP setting in the moddesc.xml from false to true.
 I assume just the parking possibility has an impact to MP.

 ## Credits
-TBD
+TyKonKet, fcelsa for Tardis on FS17.
+That brought the idea and the initial code base.
+Although the majority was altered for this FS19 version.
 Also Kudos to the guys and gals from CoursePlay, VehicleInspector, VehicleFruitHud, EnhancedVehicle and many more for some inspiration and ideas.
 Additionally Ifko[nator] for the RegisterSpecialization script.

 ## Latest Version
-0.9.0.0 - I consider it as Beta.
+0.9.1.0 - I consider it as Beta.
 I tested it quite a lot myself, but hope for some helpful feedback from the community.

 -----

 # Tardis für LS19 aka VeEx19
-**Dies ist eine Reinkarnation von VehicleSort aus LS17**
+**Dies ist eine Reinkarnation von Tardis aus LS17**

 Für Neueinsteiger: Mit Tardis kannst du dich selbst oder eines deiner Fahrzeuge zu jeder Lokation teleportieren.